MohammedZ666/ItineraryManagemement/README.md

 ```

 ## [Docker](https://hub.docker.com/r/mohammedz666/itinerary_management)
 Docker can also be used to run the project in a container.
-To do this, install docker following the instructions from [here](https://docs.docker.com/desktop/), then run the following -
+To do this, please install docker following the instructions from [here](https://docs.docker.com/desktop/), then run the following -

 ```
 docker pull mohammedz666/itinerary_management